rapidez/docs/src/3.x/packages/statamic.md

 ## Brand pages

 You'll get a brand collection out-of-the-box.
-You could just create entries but those can also be imported from Magento.
-Double check the `brand_attribute_id` within `config/rapidez/statamic.php` and run the import command:
+You could just create entries, but those can also be imported from Magento.
+Double-check the `brand_attribute_id` within `config/rapidez/statamic.php` and run the import command:

 ```bash
 php artisan rapidez:statamic:import:brands